 Now that I’ve finished watching the series, I find myself wondering why Kazama’s cousin Yuri was ever introduced.
 Honestly, she didn’t truly add much of anything of any real relevance to the series and was quickly written out in Episode 10.

-When it came to the animation, I have to admit that I did have some issues with the animation style right at first; however, I became accustomed to it around Episode Three.
+When it came to the animation, I admit that I did have some issues with the animation style right at first.
+However, I became accustomed to it around Episode Three.
 Once the animation style didn’t distract me, I was able to better focus on the storytelling aspect of the series.

-I’m glad that I was able to see Ping Pong the Animation through free streaming, but it’s not a series that I’m going to go out of my way to watch again or purchase on home video if a North American anime distributor ever gets the home video distribution rights for the Ping Pong The Animation.
+I’m glad that I was able to see Ping Pong the Animation through free streaming, but it’s not a series that I’m going to go out of my way to watch again or purchase on home video.